 Section 1.
-A brief description of the purpose of each development impact fee, its authorizing legislation, and the current amount (Government Code Section 66006(b) (1) (A)).
+A brief description of the purpose of each development impact fee, its authorizing legislation, and the current amount (Government Code Section 66006(b)(1)(A)).

 Section 2.
-A summary of the beginning fund balance on July 1st, 2022, annual fee revenue collected as well as interest earned, public improvement expenditures, and the ending fund balance on June 30th, 2023, for each fee (Government Code Section 66006(b)(1)(C) and (D)).
-Also included is a list of Capital Projects funded in fiscal year 2022-23 with development impact fees.
+An annual summary of the beginning fund balance on July 1st, 2023, annual fee revenue collected as well as interest earned, public improvement expenditures, and the ending fund balance on June 30th, 2024, for each fee (Government Code Section 66006(b)(1)(C) and (D)); and a list of Capital Projects funded in fiscal year 2023-24 with development impact fees.